Last Updated on January 5, 2026 by Maged kamel

 The white square for the material specification is not applicable.

-Also, we have symbol e for grades 60 and 65, for which grade 60 has yield stress Fy=60 ksi and ultimate stress Fu=60 ksi.
+Also, we have symbol e for grades 60 and 65, for which grade 60 has yield stress Fy = 60 ksi and ultimate stress Fu = 60 ksi.

 ASTM A 618 f, with grade I and grade ii, with yield stress Fy=50 ksi and Fu=70 ksi, the symbol f stands for it can be specified as corrosion resistant.

-ASTM A-913 comes in four grades; the first grade is 50 with Fy=50 ksi with symbol g, which indicates that the minimum Fy of 50 ksi is to be applied with walls nominally ยพ inches and Fu=60 with symbol h, which states that the ultimate stress can be raised to 65 ksi and a maximum yield to tensile stress strength ratio of 0.85 can be specified.
+ASTM A-913 comes in four grades; the first grade is 50 with Fy=50 ksi with symbol g, which indicates that the minimum Fy of 50 ksi is to be applied with walls nominally ¾ inches and Fu=60 with symbol h, which states that the ultimate stress can be raised to 65 ksi and a maximum yield to tensile stress strength ratio of 0.85 can be specified.

 ASTM A 992, preferred for the W section, has yield stress Fy=50 ksi and ultimate stress Fu=65 ksi.
-Its symbol I stands for maximum yield to tensile stress strength ratio of 0.85.
+Its symbol I stands for the maximum yield to tensile stress strength ratio of 0.85.
 The carbon equivalent formula is mandatory in ASTM A992.

-Corrosion-resistant high strength low alloy for various structural shapes-CM#14.
+Corrosion-resistant high-strength low-alloy for various structural shapes-CM#14.

-There are three categories of corrosion-resistant high-strength low alloys: ASTM A 242, grades 42, 52, and 60, and ultimate stress Fu from 63 to 70 ksi.
+There are three categories of corrosion-resistant, high-strength, low-alloy steels: ASTM A242, grades 42, 52, and 60, with ultimate stress (Fu) from 63 to 70 ksi.

 We have symbols J, K, and L. The symbols J, K, and L are related to shapes with flange thickness.
 J is for flanges with a thickness greater than 2 inches only.
 Please refer to the next slide.

 The specified Fy equals 42 ksi, and the ultimate stress is 63 ksi.
-For K for the flange, the thickness is >1.5 inches and less than or equal to 2 inches only.
+For K, the flange thickness is >1.5 inches and <2 inches only.
 The specified Fy equals 46 ksi, and the ultimate stress is 67 ksi.

 L is for flanges with a thickness of less than or equal to 1.50 inches.
 The specified Fy equals 50 ksi, and the ultimate stress is 70 ksi.
-The second group is for ASTM A 588, with Fy=50 Ksi and Fu=70 ksi.
+The second group is for ASTM A588, with Fy = 50 ksi and Fu = 70 ksi.

 ASTM A572 contains five classes, ranging from 42 to 65; hence, the required grade must be given.
 The Fy and fu were chosen based on the flange thickness in the next slide.

-Practice problem, for ASTM A242.
+Solved problem for ASTM A242.

 The second part of the solved problem is shown in the next slide.